lkesteloot/cpm-emulator/README.md

     % npm install
     % npm run build
-    % node index.js --drive cpm-programs ZORK1.COM
+    % node index.js --drive cpm-programs TURBO.COM

-This presents the `cpm-programs` host directory as drive A:, loads `ZORK1.COM` from within it, and executes it.
-When `ZORK1.COM` reads the `ZORK1.DAT` file, it'll be read from the `cpm-programs` directory.
+This presents the `cpm-programs` host directory as drive A:, loads `TURBO.COM` from within it, and executes it.
+When `TURBO.COM` reads the `TURBO.MSG` file, it'll be read from the `cpm-programs` directory.
 Be sure to resize your terminal window to 80x24.
 Configure programs to either VT-100 or ANSI terminal sequences.